oliverjam/learn-rest-apis/README.md

 ### Token-based authentication

 We can create a user, but we have no way for subsequent requests to prove they havee been made by that user.
-We can do this using a token—when a user signs up we can provide a token containing their ID that they must send on all subsequent requests.
+If we provide a token containing their ID they can send this on all subsequent requests to authenticate themselves.
+This is similar to the browser sending a cookie with every request.

 We'll use JWTs as our tokens.
 We need a secret to sign our JWTs with so we can verify they haven't been tampered with.
 We should keep this secret, well, secret, otherwise anyone can sign our tokens and we can't trust any of them.